SGSSGene/ModuleMessenger/README.md

-# ModuleMessanger
+# ModuleMessenger

 This library makes it very simple sending messages between classes.
 Any datatype can be send.
 It will only be copied once.
-Message will be placed in a queue, and processed in the order the are inserted.
+Messege will be placed in a queue, and processed in the order the are inserted.
 Multiple threads will process the queue (default 1)

 ## Dependency